Frequently Asked Questions

 Q. If I am just dropping in do I still need to apply with $25 application fee? (summer only)

 Yes, this helps us both process and jury your application and register you in a class if accepted or if you are already a past member.

 Q. If I am applying to a few programs such as an ISP and weekly classes this semester do I need to pay again for another application fee?

-You just need to send one application fee per semester for us to process all your applications.
+You just need to send one application fee per semester session for us to process all your applications.
 If you already paid for this semesters application you do not need to pay extra if you want to join other classes.

 Q. Does the application fee cover the first classes?